Climate change in South Korea: Heat waves

 The Korea Meteorological Administration's heat wave standard is defined as a case where the daily maximum temperature of 33 °C or higher lasts for more than two days.
 The rise in global average temperatures, which has been accelerating since the 2010s, is increasing the frequency and intensity of heat waves throughout the world.
 In South Korea, too, heat waves have been frequent recently, including 2013, 2016, and 2018.
 In addition, the intensity of heat waves is increasing, breaking the highest record of daily high of 41 °C per day in Hongcheon and daily low of 30.3 °C per day in Seoul in 2018.
 Heat waves mainly occur inland in Gyeongsang-do and Jeolla-do.
+However, in August 2026, Yangsan recorded 42.5 °C, the highest temperature measured in South Korea since national weather observations began in 1904.

 Among the weather variables, heat waves were more correlated with cloudiness than precipitation.
 There is a negative correlation between cloudiness and heat wave throughout the summer.
 Recently, local and global causes of heat waves have been actively studied.
 However, in order to effectively predict when, where, and how long and how strong a heat wave will last, we need to study the mechanisms for heat wave occurrence and maintenance in more detail.